Aelita0319/cs302/Project 19 Design Document.md

 ## Implementation

-We decide to write a C file.
+We decide to write a C file that can be executed directly.

 The function of the file.